Joshua-Barnes03/Products/README.md

 # Install and Set Up

-First, you'll have to install postgres on the device Start the postgres server, then create the atelier database using the following command:
+First, you'll have to install postgres on the device Update the postgres user to have the password 'password' Start the postgres server, then create the atelier database using the following command:
   CREATE DATABASE atelier;